List of Wild Cards characters: Hiram Worchester

 Hiram later saves the life of Water Lily when she is flung off a balcony by the Astronomer, and develops a crush on her.
 During the Aces Abroad world tour, he falls victim to the parasitic Ti Malice, and Lily ends up as a "mount" of the evil Joker as well.
 The strain of being Ti Malice's mount eventually takes its toll on Hiram.
 His absences from work became greater and greater, alienating his chefs and maitre d'.
 While in Japan he ran afoul of a Yakuza Ace and required Fortunato's help to escape the country alive.
 When he learns Chrysalis has arranged to have a presidential candidate assassinated, the stressed-out Hiram kills her when she refuses to stop the assassin and tries to leave, using his gravity powers to make her so heavy her body collapses, shattering all her bones.
 Panicking, he throws an ace of spades card from a nearby deck onto her remains to make the police think that it was the bow-and-arrow killer who murdered her.
 The police, meanwhile, are looking for a super-strong Ace or Joker, due to the way she was beaten.

 When Hiram is finally caught by one of his closest friends Jay Ackroyd and by Yeoman, he is vilified by the Joker community for killing the popular Chrysalis, and several attempts are made on his life.
 The courts found Hiram guilty of murder, but released him under his own recognizance with the injunction that it is now illegal for him to use his powers.
 Business at Aces High drops off after Hiram's public fall from grace.
 Though still a tourist destination, many local Aces stopped frequenting the establishment.
 Aces High closed some time in the 1990s, and Hiram faded from public life.
 His current whereabouts are not mentioned in the newest series of books.

-Hiram Worchester is a white male of medium height, but considerable girth.
+Hiram Worchester is a black male of medium height, but considerable girth.
 Impeccably dressed in expensive suits, Hiram shaves his head, but maintains a perfectly groomed spade beard.
 Always polite and seemingly unflappable, Hiram speaks with a British accent.
 He occasionally uses his powers on those who irritate him, such as Digger Downs.
 Typically, this is harmless, such as making the nosy reporter weightless and then pushing him out the door.
 A more dangerous loss of control resulted in the death of Chrysalis.
 During his time as a mount of Ti Malice, Hiram often appeared gaunt, ill groomed, and irritable; a sure sign to those who knew him that something was wrong.